jfcherng/php-diff/README.md

 +Do you know in Japanese, "魚の缶詰" means fish can.
  This is just a useless line.
  G
--// @todo Remember to delete this line
+-// remember to delete this line
  Say hello to my neighbors.
 ```